groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/get/word.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Deep dive into adding Watermark"
+  title: "Streamline Your Watermark Search with GroupDocs.Watermark in Node.js"
-  description: "API to render, display, convert documents, slides, diagrams, and many other document types in .NET applications"
+  description: "Learn to implement advanced watermark search functionalities in your Node.js applications with GroupDocs.Watermark, optimizing document management within Node.js via Java."
   image: "/img/watermark/features_search.webp" # 500x500 px
-  image_description: "Add Watermark"
+  image_description: "Search Watermarks in Node.js"
   features:
     # feature loop
-    - title: "Watermark your documents easily."
+    - title: "Advanced Watermark Detection in Node.js"
-      content: "GroupDocs.Watermark makes it easy for Node.js via Java developers to add various types of watermarks in popular business documents and files."
+      content: "Utilize GroupDocs.Watermark to enhance your ability to detect and identify watermarks in any document format.
+Search efficiently using sophisticated filtering options."

     # feature loop
-    - title: "Customize watermarks for your goals."
+    - title: "Node.js API for Custom Watermark Searches"
-      content: "Our solution supports many watermark features.
-You can easily adjust size, rotation, color, font, font styles and other options to make watermark looks perfect."
+      content: "Customize your search operations with our Node.js API.
+Find watermarks by specifying detailed parameters such as location, opacity, and content type, optimizing your document workflows."

     # feature loop
-    - title: "Use native document objects"
+    - title: "Efficient Watermark Retrieval and Analysis"
-      content: "Accordingly do particular document format it is possible to use native document features.
-Native PDF annotations or MS Word page watermark may be used for watermarking."
+      content: "With GroupDocs.Watermark, swiftly extract and analyze watermarks from various documents.
+Our API supports quick retrieval, helping you to maintain compliance and branding consistency."

   code_samples:
     # code sample loop
-    - title: "Get particularly formatted watermarks"
+    - title: "Node.js Example: Efficient Watermark Search"
       content: |
-        This example shows how to get list of PDF watermarks with special formatting
+        Explore how to use Node.js with GroupDocs.Watermark to search for watermarks across different document types, demonstrating the use of dynamic search criteria for precise results.
         {{< landing/code title="TypeScript">}}
         ```javascript {style=abap}

             const groupdocsWatermark = require('@groupdocs/groupdocs.watermark')

-            //  Instantiate Watermarker with PDF
+            //  Initialize the Node.js environment and load the target document
             const watermarker = new groupdocsWatermark.Watermarker("source.pdf");

-            //  Set formatting criteria for search
+            //  Set up search queries using flexible criteria to find specific watermarks
             const criteria = new groupdocsWatermark.TextFormattingSearchCriteria();
             criteria.setForegroundColorRange(new groupdocsWatermark.ColorRange());
             criteria.getForegroundColorRange().setMinHue(-5);